jjpal/jjpal.github.io/bank.md

 - Borrower with most loans:  Ministry of Eco, Planning and RegionDev
 - Most recent pay date was on 12/28/2022

-### Setup

-I used [Bit.io](http://bit.io/) an online SQL editor where I was able to upload the World bank data, to run the queries, and output the query results.
-It took a bit of time to load because of the amouont of the rows in the file, so smaller datasets whould take long.

 ## **Data Details**
 The financial data comes from the [World Bank Group Finances website](https://finances.worldbank.org/Loans-and-Credits/IDA-Statement-Of-Credits-and-Grants-Historical-Dat/tdwh-3krx)  - this dataset contains historical snapshots of the IDA Statement of Credits and Grants including the snapshot available as of ‎March ‎11, ‎2023 (when the file was downloaded).
 The World Bank complies with all sanctions applicable to World Bank transactions - this information is updated on a monthly basis.